voodooEntity/gits/DOCS/DATA_MAPPING.md

 This enables the developer to vary the level of data abstraction based on actual practical needs.
 Either using different entities for your properties, or enhance the entities directly.
 It's up to you.

+### Final notes
+The MapData function should provide an easy way to map structures combining existing datasets and new datasets.

+If you dont specify an ID in your transport.TransportEntity, the default will be MAP_IF_NOT_EXISTS.

 ## FAQ